-By incorporating animal parts in the images, I visualize my perspective on humankind beyond the gender binary.
+By incorporating animal parts in the images, I visualize my perspective on humankind beyond lines dividing species, race or gender .
 By placing the collage on certain objects and in specific contexts I can use them as a way to share, criticize, emphasize, cry and laugh about things that touch me.
 Picturing human being, body and sexuality as a process

 It's also my practice to deconstruct the assumption, that the body and sex are perverse or dirty.
 Bringing all kinds of 'touching' and intimacy to the foreground and picturing them as necessary for our living.